When a Documentary Says “This Is Shackleton’s Voice” — But It Isn’t

 What National Geographic Actually Did

-After looking further, and to be fair, National Geographic does acknowledge in the end credits that AI-generated voices were used in the documentary.
+After looking further, I found that National Geographic acknowledges in the end credits that AI-generated voices were used in the documentary.

-That disclosure matters.
-But it is easy to miss, and it is not made clear at the moment the voices are presented on screen.
+That disclosure matters, but it is easy to miss.
+It is not made clear at the moment the voices are presented on screen.

 The production used AI voice recreation technology developed by Respeecher.
 In simple terms: